mark-me/mixtape-society/docs/development/roadmap.md

 # Roadmap

+## What NOT to add (to keep the soul of the project)

+- No accounts on a central server
+- No Spotify/Apple Music integration
+- No social features (likes, comments, following)
+- No ads, analytics, telemetry by default

 ## 1. Progressive Web App (PWA) + Offline Playback

 - Add manifest.json + service worker → installable on phone/home screen